2003scape/rscsundae/doc/features.md

 * Chatting between 110 and 204 clients is currently not possible.
 * Quest list is broken on 204.
+* Script should be immediately cancelled if it's waiting on a menu and the player walks.

 Content
 -------